09

 Most people get a couple credit card offers in the mail.
 You may have to pay $139.00 application fee to get a $300.00 credit card.

-But a $300.00 credit card can get you something that you really need–good credit after bankruptcy.
+A $300.00 credit card can get you something that you really need–good credit after bankruptcy.
 Charge gasoline, or something you have to buy anyway, every month.
 Pay it in full every month.

 After about six months, you’ll start getting pre-approved $1000.00 credit cards.
 I recommend you get three or four.
 (It helps your credit score to have higher credit limits–as long as you don’t use those high limits.)